A woman calculating her business's numbers on the computer

 Why do you need professional liability insurance?

-Professional liability insurance, also called errors and omissions insurance or malpractice insurance, is designed for businesses that make a living by providing professional services or advice.
+Professional liability insurance, also called errors and omissions insurance (E&O) or malpractice insurance, is designed for businesses that make a living by providing professional services or advice.

 Even the most experienced and thorough professional service provider makes mistakes.
 Unfortunately, clients may not be so understanding if your error costs them considerable time or revenue.